newatoms/guides/glossary/markdown.md

-Markdown is a plain text languague.
-It is designed to be converted to HTML documents, handy if text goes digital.
-Markdown is a New Atoms' way of building all text files and it's forcing you to only think about the content and structure of the text and it's explicitly **not** about design.
+Markdown is a plain markup languague.
+It is designed to be converted to HTML documents.
+Markdown is New Atoms' way of building all text files.
+It forces you to only think about the content and structure of the text and it's explicitly **not** about design.